FYP-PU-BSCS/FYP-Part-II/README.md

 ### Phase II: Mobile Application

 **Final Year Project · BS Computer Science**
-Wisdom Degree College for Women, Channan
+Wisdom Degree College for Women, Channan, Gujrat
 *Affiliated with the University of the Punjab, Lahore*

 **Submitted by:**